filakhtov/gentoo-use-docs/dev-util/cmake.md

 It is safe to disable this flag.

-### server
-Pass the `-DCMake_ENABLE_SERVER_MODE` and the `-DCMAKE_USE_LIBUV` options to a `cmake` command.
-Enable a server-mode for CMake (accessed via `-E server` runtime option).
-In this mode CMake starts a long running process that can provide semantic information about the code it executes to generate a buildsystem (in JSON format).

-This flag can be safely disabled.

 ### test
-Execute a `bin/ctest` binary inside of the build directory when the main build is complete.
-Execute a test suite provided with a source code.
+Pass the `-DBUILD_TESTING=yes` option to the `cmake` command.
+Execute the `bin/ctest` binary inside of the build directory when the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend a build time.

-This flag should normally be disabled as it is mainly useful for the Gentoo team, testers or developers.
+This flag should normally be disabled as it is mainly useful for the maintainers, testers or developers.